Professor of Law

 B.A., Johns Hopkins University

-Prior to joining the University of Baltimore School of Law, Dr. Dolin held a position at George Washington University Law School as a Frank H. Marks Visiting Associate Professor of Law and Administrative Fellow in the Intellectual Property Program.
-He was a law clerk to the Hon.
-Pauline Newman of the U.S. Court of Appeals for the Federal Circuit and the late Hon.
-H. Emory Widener, Jr. of the U.S. Court of Appeals for the Fourth Circuit.
-He served as a John M. Olin Fellow in Law at Northwestern University School of Law, and as an associate in the intellectual property group of Kramer, Levin, Naftalis, and Frankel LLP.
+Prior to joining the University of Baltimore School of Law, Professor Dolin held visiting appointments in other law schools.
+He also served as a law clerk to the Hon.
+Pauline Newman, of the U.S. Court of Appeals for the Federal Circuit and the late Hon.
+H. Emory Widener Jr., of the U.S. Court of Appeals for the Fourth Circuit.
+He continues to render service to the Fourth Circuit by representing indigent appellants.

 Articles and Essays